nadeemabdulhamid/csc121-fall2024/class01-simple-data/work/homework.md

 5. Design a data representation (name your class `Rational`) for rational numbers that will support addition, subtraction, multiplication, and division.
 A rational number has a **numerator** and a **denominator**.

     Don't forget a `Test` class with a *good variety* of examples.

+## Rubric

+- Correct Java syntax: compiles & runs
+- Includes specified fields, commented if appropriate
+- Provides a boilerplate constructor definition
+- Provides a representation comment (in `/** JavaDoc notation */`) for the class
+- Defines a `...Test` class for each task
+- Defines at least 2-3 *representative* examples
+- Code style (indentation, spacing, class & field names, capitalization conventions)